nychealth/EH-dataportal/content/data-features/rat-report/index.md

 The areas of the city found to be the most infested need intensive inter-agency support to address the underlying (both structural, and behavioral) conditions that support high rat populations.
 The Department refers to these areas as Rat Mitigation Zones (RMZs).
 In 2023, Local Law 110 required the Department to codify RMZ designations using certain criteria.
 The Department promulgated an agency regulation on July 7, 2023, and designated four RMZs: the Grand Concourse neighborhoods in the Bronx; Bushwick, Bedford Stuyvesant, and Prospect Heights in Brooklyn; West, Central, and East Harlem; and the East Village, Lower East Side, and Chinatown in lower Manhattan.
 Table 1 describes the four RMZs.
 These zones consist of 37,545 properties (tax lots), including city-owned properties that are routinely surveyed (209 parks, 79 NYCHA developments, and 184 schools).

-This report summarizes data for the first three 6-month rounds (January 2023 - June 2024) of inspections and interventions in the four RMZs since implementation of Local Law 110.
+The report summarizes data for the first three 6-month rounds (January 2023 - June 2024) of inspections and interventions in the four RMZs since implementation of Local Law 110.

 <!-- TABLE 1 -->